enerqi/odin-lang-skeleton/README.md

 ## [Sublime Text](https://www.sublimetext.com/) editor specific files

 The `OdinJustTarget.sublime-build` file is an example [sublime build file](https://www.sublimetext.com/docs/build_systems.html).
 Delete it if no developer is using sublime text.
+The `Odin.sublime-build` file is similar but doesn't assume you have `just` installed.
 Same for the very basic `.sublime-project` file.

 Rename the `.sublime-project` file to match your project if keeping.

-If you install the `.sublime-build` file you get a lot of build options for *compiling* either the individual file or the current package of the file open in the editor.
-The artifacts are output to the the `target` directory.
+If you install the `.sublime-build` file(s) you get a lot of build options for *compiling* either the individual file or the current package of the file open in the editor.
+The artifacts are output to the the `target` directory (or current directory if not using `just`).

 The build options also include *linting* and *testing*.